erysdren/plush/README.md

 ## Todo

-- Fix some 64-bit correctness in the `.3DS` format loader
 - Add more format loaders
 - Allow library user to override what I/O functions it uses (rather than libc)
 - Run clang-format on the code